Airlines plan furloughs; Air New Zealand sees smaller carrier in a year

 U.S. airlines have been pushing the Treasury to release up to $58 billion in government grants and loans and had threatened to quickly start laying off tens of thousands of workers within days if they did not get a bailout.
 The $2.2 trillion stimulus and assistance legislation signed into law last week by President Donald Trump gives passenger airlines $25 billion in cash assistance to cover payroll costs and $25 billion in loans, while cargo carriers are eligible for $4 billion in grants and $4 billion in loans.

-Treasury faces an April 1 deadline to issue procedures to airlines to apply for grants.
+Treasury said airlines should apply for grants by April 3.
 American Airlines Holdings Inc intends to apply for up to $12 billion government aid, ensuring no involuntary layoffs or pay cuts in the next six months, executives said in a memo to employees.

 "We certainly hope and expect that by that time, the virus will be contained, Americans will be flying again and we will be back to flying a full schedule," Chief Executive Doug Parker and President Robert Isom said in the memo.
-In Australia, Virgin Australia Holdings Ltd is seeking a government loan of A$1.4 billion ($863 million) to help it weather the coronavirus crisis, a person with knowledge of the matter said on Tuesday.
+In Australia, Virgin Australia Holdings Ltd said it was seeking a possible government loan of A$1.4 billion ($864 million) which could convert to equity under certain circumstances to help it weather the coronavirus crisis.

-The loan package would allow the government to take an ownership stake in Australia's second-largest airline if it was unable to repay the loan in two to three years and is part of a broader request for A$5 billion of airline industry aid, said the source, who was not authorised to speak with media.
-Virgin said it was in talks with the government about industry aid if the crisis was prolonged but did not provide details of its request. ($1 = 1.4163 Canadian dollars)
+Virgin's shares are tightly controlled by foreign airlines including Singapore Airlines Ltd, Etihad Airways and Chinese conglomerate HNA Group that have also seen a sharp deterioration in revenues. ($1 = 1.4163 Canadian dollars) ($1 = 1.6210 Australian dollars)

 ALSO READ